 Driving off-road is strictly forbidden in Iceland.
 This is for the very important reason of protecting the delicate flora of Iceland.
 The fragile mosses and grasses in Iceland have a hard time taking root.
 They are very easily damaged and take a long time to recover.
 So cars, bikes, and boots should all be used with care.
 For this same reason, you should not pull in and park off-road either.
 Wild camping or parking in undesignated areas is irresponsible.

 On another note pulling in at the side of the road is frowned upon.
 This time for safety reasons.
 The roads in Iceland are generally quite narrow.
-So parking a motorhome or camper on the verge causes a potentially dangerous obstruction.
+So parking a camper or motorhome rental on the verge causes a potentially dangerous obstruction.
 The main reason people are tempted to stop is that they have spotted an unmissable photo opportunity.
 But we promise that there are loads of pull-in areas for just this reason.
 If you drive on just a little further you will find one.

 The weather in Iceland and driving safety

 One of the biggest factors when it comes to road conditions is the weather in Iceland.
 If you travel to Iceland at any time of year you could endure a storm or two.
 But this is far more likely outside of the high season and especially so in winter.
 Icelandic road conditions in winter are a big consideration.
 Taking a road trip at this time of year is perfectly safe.
 You just need to adjust your routes and timings to suit the conditions.
 Shorter trips in South Iceland are your best bet.
 There are many incredible sights to see and plenty of opportunities for seeing the Northern Lights.

 The roads in the south are much more frequently used.
 This means that they are kept clear and ice-free most of the time.
 The area is also much more populated so help won’t be far away if needed.